Officialstjp/STKeytab/README.md

 ## STKeytab

 Security-aware PowerShell toolkit for generating and working with MIT keytabs (0x0502) using replication-based key extraction or password-based derivation.
-Safe defaults, optional determinism, and minimal dependencies.
+Safe defaults, centralized security policy ("BigBrother"), optional determinism, and minimal dependencies.

 ## Table of contents
 - Quick start